 Unfortunately, most physicians and molecular biologists depend upon experts in these individual technologies.
 The scientific leaders in the next generation will be those who understand the fundamental principles of the basic technologies as well as the integration of the biological phenomena.
 For this group of future leaders, a solid foundation in chemistry, mathematics and physics is an essential core.These issues are addressed in a similar context by Bruce Alberts, editor of Science (2008-2013) and past president of the National Academy of Sciences (1998-2005), in the February 6, 1998 issue of Cell, the leading journal for reporting new discoveries in molecular and cell biology.
 He notes:

 "...the next generation of molecular biologists [will need] a deep understanding of thermodynamic and kinetic factors,...an ability to use new developments in chemistry and physics...We need a major rethinking of what preparation in mathematics,...physics, and...chemistry is most appropriate for either research biologists or the medical doctors who will be working ten or twenty years from now."

-This is echoed by the current president of Princeton University, Shirley Tilghman, in suggesting that the next generation of biologists needs more training in mathematics, physics, and chemistry [Nature 297:3 (1999)].
+This is echoed by the past president of Princeton University, Shirley Tilghman, also a molecular biologist, in suggesting that the next generation of biologists needs more training in mathematics, physics, and chemistry [Nature 397:3 (1999)].
 Founded in 1997 and named for Roy and Diana Vagelos’ substantial contribution to the School of Arts and Sciences at Penn, the Vagelos Scholars Program in the Molecular Life Sciences anticipates this need.